19 Common Payroll Mistakes You Should Avoid When Paying Your Workers

 Miscalculations with paying both your employees or contractors the right amount of money can lead to some serious issues.

 First off, you can underpay your workers by accident.
 This means that you’ll be providing them with less income than they deserved.
 Apart from being very unprofessional, this can devastate an employee’s motivation.

-Overpayment is also a serious issue when it comes to miscalculating payroll.
-Giving one of your workers more money than they’ve earned is a bad business model.
+Overpayment is also a serious issue when it comes to miscalculating payroll, which may be due to a simple data entry mistake.
+However, giving one of your workers more money than they’ve earned is a bad business model.
 Not to mention that it can seriously damage your company’s finances if it goes unchecked.
 This is especially true for smaller businesses.

 2. Disregarding payroll taxes

-There are a lot of taxes every business must pay.
+Paying taxes is one of your most important tasks when you own a business.
 The government requires all businesses to pay federal income tax, employment taxes, as well as a variety of state or local taxes.
 Missing any of these tax payments can cause problems with the IRS.
 And ignoring the payroll taxes will bring issues with both the IRS and the Department of Labor.
 Most of these taxes are collected on a pay-as-you-go basis.
 This means that one missed payment can result in severe fines, which relate to both big and small businesses.